blainne/blainne.github.io/_posts/2018-02-02-maps-as-functions.md

 The fourth implication is almost intuitive.
 Since there's no true execution or computation happening - there's no place for any additional behavior, so we can't have any side effects.
 Once a table function is defined it'll always return the same result for the same input - it's just a relation.

-Well, enough discussion let's go to some code.
+Well, enough discussion.
+Let's go to some code.
 We need some types to work on:

 ~~~~ ocaml
 type CelestialBody =